Full House: Casting

-John Posey as Danny Tanner in the unaired pilot (shown with Sweetin and Cameron as Stephanie and D.J.)
+John Posey as Danny Tanner in the unaired pilot (shown with Sweetin and Cameron as Stephanie and D. J.)

 The producers' first choice to play the character of Danny Tanner was Bob Saget.
-Saget was not available to appear in the pilot due to his commitment as an on-air contributor to CBS's The Morning Program.
+Saget was not available to appear in the pilot due to his commitment as an on-air contributor to CBS' The Morning Program.
 The producers instead cast actor John Posey to play Danny.
 Posey only appeared in the show's unaired pilot; which is included on the DVD release of Season 1.

 John Stamos's character was originally named Jesse Cochran; Stamos reportedly wanted his character to better reflect his Greek heritage, so producers decided to change the character's surname to Katsopolis (beginning with season two).

-To comply with child labor laws, twins Mary-Kate Olsen and Ashley Olsen were cast to alternate in the role of Michelle during tapings.
+Twins Mary-Kate Olsen and Ashley Olsen were cast to alternate in the role of Michelle during tapings.
 The girls were jointly credited as "Mary Kate Ashley Olsen" in seasons two through seven because the producers did not want audiences to know that the Michelle character was played by twins.
 The sisters occasionally appeared together in fantasy sequences.
 Full House was one of the few shows on TV where a baby character grew up in front of the cameras, with viewers witnessing all the development stages of the twin actresses.
-Saget recalled he would often get complaints from the child actors' moms because he wouldn't watch his language while on stage.
+Saget recalled he would often get complaints from the child actresses' mothers for making inappropriate jokes.
 Jodie Sweetin was spotted in a guest spot on the show Valerie.
 Lori Loughlin was hired in 1988 for a six-episode romance plot with Uncle Jesse but ended up staying until the end of the show.

 All seven of the original cast members remained with the show through its entire eight-year run, with five characters added to the main cast along the way.
-D.J.
-(Candace Cameron)'s best friend Kimmy Gibbler (Andrea Barber) was a recurring character in seasons one through four, who was upgraded to a regular in season five.
+D. J. (Candace Cameron)'s best friend Kimmy Gibbler (Andrea Barber) was a recurring character in seasons one through four, who was upgraded to a regular in season five.
 Loughlin's character Rebecca Donaldson originally appeared for six episodes in season two; producers decided to expand her role and made her a regular the following season.
 After marrying Jesse, they have twins Nicky and Alex, who make their debut in season five.
 As babies, the children were played by Daniel and Kevin Renteria, and in season six, the roles of the twins were succeeded by Blake and Dylan Tuomy-Wilhoit.
-The last main character added was Steve Hale, who was D.J.'s boyfriend in seasons six and seven.
+The last main character added was Steve Hale, who was D. J.'s boyfriend in seasons six and seven.
 He was played by Scott Weinger.